 Dr. McIntyre is involved in multiple research endeavours which primarily aim to characterize the phenomenology, neurobiology, and novel therapeutics of mood disorders.
 Dr. McIntyre has been especially interested in identifying innovative, rapid acting psychotropic treatments for mood disorders.
 Dr. McIntyre’s research has also extended into public health and implementation research at the population-based level.

 Dr. McIntyre is extensively involved in medical education.
 He is a highly sought-after speaker at both national and international meetings.
-He has received several teaching awards from the University of Toronto’s Department of Psychiatry and has been selected for the joint Canadian Psychiatric Association (CPA)/Council of Psychiatric Continuing Education Award for the Most Outstanding Continuing Education Activity in Psychiatry in Canada.
+He has received several teaching awards from the University of Toronto, Department of Psychiatry and has been a recipient of the joint Canadian Psychiatric Association (CPA)/Council of Psychiatric Continuing Education Award for the Most Outstanding Continuing Education Activity in Psychiatry in Canada.

-Dr. McIntyre completed his medical degree at Dalhousie University and completed his Psychiatry residency training and Fellowship in Psychiatric Pharmacology at the University of Toronto.
+Dr. McIntyre completed his medical degree at Dalhousie University.
+He received his Psychiatry residency training and Fellowship in Psychiatric Pharmacology at the University of Toronto.